Abd3lrahman44/To-do-list/README.md

 # To-Do List Project

 ## Project Description
-To-Do List Project is an interactive To-Do list started by Dr. Susan Rodger in the Duke University's course: Programming Foundations with JavaScript, HTNL, and CSS.
+To-Do List Project is an interactive To-Do list started by Dr. Susan Rodger in the Duke University's course: Programming Foundations with JavaScript, HTML, and CSS.
 The Project was initialized with some pre-written JS, HTML, and CSS and was modified by me on CodePen as part of the Programming Excercise.

 ## Modifications By Me